unovue/radix-vue/docs/content/components/toggle.md

 # Toggle

 <Description>
-A modal dialog that interrupts the user with important content and expects a response.
+A two-state button that can be either on or off.
 </Description>

 <HeroContainer>